System solvation#

 propylene_glycol = vlx.Molecule.read_smiles("CC(CO)O")

-Let us consider a solvation with 50/50 amounts of water and propylene glycol.
+Let us consider a solvation with a 50/50 mix of number of water and propylene glycol molecules in the solvent.

 solvator.custom_solvate(